-Finding a film lighting kit for an upcoming shoot can be a daunting task.
+Finding a video lighting kit for an upcoming film can be a daunting task.
 There are many different kinds of lights you can use, and each have their own strengths and weaknesses.

 But understanding the different forms of film and videography lighting gives you a solid start.
 Learning their various strengths and weaknesses in different environments will get you more comfortable with which specific lights to choose for your own film lighting kit.